redballoonio/faq-plugin/readme.md

 ## Description

 A plugin for managing and displaying Frequently asked questions using a custom post type.
 The faqs are output using a shortcode and can be divided into multiple categories.
-The questions and/or categories can be collapsable, making them easier to view.
-The output from this plugin comes mostly unstyled, allowing for maximum customisation using css.
+The questions and/or categories can be collapsable.

+The output from this plugin comes mostly with very basic styles, allowing for maximum customisation using css.
+The background and colours can be altered on an options page with a live preview of the output.

+The faqs can be categoriesed to display different questions on different pages or add headings.

 ### Shortcode examples

+These are some examples of how to output questions using shortocodes.

-Output all of the faqs.
-Divided by category, output headings for category names:
+Default settings: output all of the faqs.
+Divided by category (if they exist), output headings for category names:

 `[faqs][/faqs]`